jose0xd/Cleaner_42/README.md

 **Cleaner_42** script is linked to `cclean` command/program, and it's cleaning:
  - the Trash contents.
- - 42 caches from Library and Home directories.
  - Chrome Caches.
  - VSCode Caches and its workspaces cache storage.
  - Social Media Apps Caches, like Slack and Discord.
- - FileSystems which are located in browsers profiles directories, such as Chrome and Chromium.
  - Some other type of caches.

 ## How to install ?